chuckstack/chuck-stack-nixos/readme.md

 - stk-app.nix - represents the most simple version of a chuck-stack application
   - configures PostgreSQL to contain a specific database
   - creates a service to run [migrations](https://github.com/chuckstack/stk-app-sql)
-  - creates a PostgREST user named: postgrest
+  - creates a PostgREST system user named 'postgrest'
   - configures PostgREST and runs it as a service
+  - creates a 'stk_superuser' to perform database administration
-- nginx.nix - installs and configures nginx for publishing a static and providing a reverse proxy for PostgREST
+- nginx.nix - installs and configures nginx for publishing a static site and providing a reverse proxy for PostgREST
 - [more...](./nixos/)

 ## First Thing to Do